pmsoltani/WolfBot/README.md

 `BotProcessMessage[configFile,logSizeLimit,pollTime,ToString[HTTPRequestData["Body"]]]&],Permissions->"Public"]` -> for using "webhook".

 # Using the engine
+A quick guide!

 ## getUpdates
-1. create a Telegram bot using [@botfather]
+1. Create a Telegram bot using [@botfather].
+2. Download the files "configFile.json", "WolfBot.wl", "WolfBot.nb" & "WolfBot-Script.m" and place them together.
-2. fill out the "configFile.json" with your bot's information
+3. Fill out the "configFile.json" with your bot's information (token & username) and save it.
-3. download the files "WolfBot.wl", "WolfBot.nb" & "WolfBot-Script.m"
-4. open "WolfBot.nb" and evaluate the "getupdates" section
+4. If you don't know your own Telegram ID, send a message (any messagae) to your bot via your Telegram client and then evaluate the "step 0" of the "WolfBot.nb" notebook.
+The resulting assocication contains the remainder of what you need to complete the "configFile.json", namely the variable "userID".
+Copy & paste that ID in "configFile, inside the "AdminList" and save it.
+Don't worry about the bot's ID.
+5. Evaluate the "step 1" of the "WolfBot.nb" notebook.
-5. alternatively, open "WolfBot-Script.m" with a text editor and change the paths and then run the following command in the terminal:
+    * Alternatively, open "WolfBot-Script.m" with a text editor and change the paths and then run the following command in the terminal:
+    ```
-    `wolframscript -f Path/To/WolfBot-Script.m"`
+    wolframscript -f Path/To/WolfBot-Script.m"
+    ```
+6. You're done! leave the notebook open and start communicating with your bot.

 ## Webhook
-1. create a Telegram bot using [@botfather]
-2. fill out the "configFile.json" with your bot's information
+0. Read the previous section!
-3. create a folder named "configFile.json", "WolfBot" in your Wolfram cloud and upload the files "WolfBot.wl" & "WolfBot.nb" in it
+1. Create a folder named "WolfBot" in your Wolfram cloud and upload the files "configFile.json", "WolfBot.wl" & "WolfBot.nb" in it.
-4. evaluate the cells in the "webhook" section
+2. Evaluate the "webhook" section of the notebook.
+3. You're done! you can close the notebook, as the API is created and it doesn't need you anymore! start having fun with your bot.

-## The "confingFile.json"
+# The "confingFile.json"
 The engine repeatedly uses this file to get important stuff from it:
 * The bot's token, needed for any kind of communication,
 * The bot's username, necessary for creating the folder on the disk, in which the logs and other files are stored,